provenance-io/docs/blockchain/using-provenance/README.md

 ### Creating a Key\(s\)

-All interactions with Provenance are secured with a public/private key pair that will act as your account\(s\) on the blockchain.
-We use the `44'/1'/0'/0/0` BIP32 path as an example where the coin-type "1" is a reference to Provenance testnet.
-We use the `44'/505'/0'/0/0` BIP32 path as an example where coin-type "505" is a reference to the HASH token on Provenance mainnet.
+All interactions with Provenance Blockchain are secured with a public/private key pair that will act as your account\(s\) on the blockchain.
+We use the `44'/1'/0'/0/0` BIP32 path as an example where the coin-type "1" is a reference to Provenance Blockchain testnet.
+We use the `44'/505'/0'/0/0` BIP32 path as an example where coin-type "505" is a reference to the HASH token on Provenance Blockchain mainnet.

 {% hint style="success" %}
 Refer to the [Accounts](../basics/accounts.md) section for more information[ HD Wallet ](../basics/accounts.md#hd-wallet)paths.